 Best For: Business consultants, advisors, team leaders, and professionals in collaborative roles.

-14. Walking Toward Camera
+Pose 14: Walking Toward the Camera

 For a more dynamic and modern feel, try walking slowly toward the camera.
 This movement introduces energy without requiring a dramatic setup.
 As you walk, your arms swing naturally and your posture stays upright.
 The result is a headshot that feels confident, and forward-looking.